Read the latest beef market news from the Steiner Consulting Group - 17 August 2016

-Read the latest beef market news - 27 July 2016
+Read the monthly news about Canada's beef market - July 2016

-Australian beef exports to the US in 2014 increased 87% from 2013, to 397,889 tonnes swt.
+Australian beef exports to the US in 2015 reached a record high of 415,951 tonnes swt.
 The year-on-year growth in exports to the market were assisted by strong demand for manufacturing beef, as the US domestic lean beef supply was tight throughout the year.
-The 60 year low cattle herd, including cow and calf crop, resulted in reduced cattle slaughter during 2014.

 Frozen grassfed beef continues to make up a majority of Australian beef sent to the US.
 However, chilled beef exports have been on the rise for the past decade.
-Chilled grassfed beef exports increased 89% year-on-year in 2014, to a record 63,107 tonnes swt.
+Chilled grassfed beef exports came to 74,260 tonnes swt, around 20% of the total beef volume.

 Manufacturing beef made up 70% of total Australian beef exports to the US in 2014.

 Australia exports beef to the US under a tariff rate quota of 418,214 tonnes in 2016.
 In 2015, Australia used 99% of its tariff rate quota.
 Australia was the largest source of imported beef in the US in 2015.
 As at 22 July 2016, import entries of Australian beef had reached 159,434 tonnes swt - 28% less than the same time last year, and 38.1% of the annual quota, so far.

 US cattle industry - fast facts